keygen-sh/keygen-portal/SPEC.md

 This will be the dashboard or landing page after login, showing:

 - Daily request volume vs. tier limits (upsell if needed).
-- Expiring/renewing licenses (e.g., GitHub activity-style calendar view).
+- Expiring/renewing licenses (e.g., GitHub activity-style calendar-view).
 - Active licensed users (ALUs).
 - API validation success vs. failure rates.
 - New user registrations.
+- New activations.
+- Recent downloads.
+- Recent upgrades.
+- Stacked-line chart of app versions in-use.
+- Stacked-line chart of validation statuses e.g. valid, expired, not activated, suspended, over activation limit, etc.
 - etc.

+Most of these can be displayed in some sort of chart.

 ### Licensing